Traffic-free trails, bridleways and byways connect beautiful countryside and quiet villages through green hills and rugged open moorland.

 The British Horse Society or the Association of British Riding Schools have lists of approved riding schools in Derbyshire.

-Derbyshire also has three Riding for the Disabled groups.
+Derbyshire also has 3 Riding for the Disabled groups.

 National network - Pennine Bridleway

-Starting from Hartington station, the route heads north along the Tissington and High Peak trails, and further north on bridleways and quiet roads over the high moors of the Dark Peak to Hayfield and Glossop.
+The route heads north from here along the Tissington and High Peak trails, and further north on bridleways and quiet roads over the high moors of the Dark Peak to Hayfield and Glossop.

 The route takes in spectacular views over 48 miles through Derbyshire before heading into the northern counties.

-The National Trail has detailed route mapping, accommodation and a holiday guide.
+The National Trail website has detailed route mapping, accommodation and a holiday guide.

 Regional network - Greenways